 FIRST COMMUNION INSTRUCTION

-Children in the fifth grade, who intend to go on to Confirmation Instruction and be confirmed, are invited to be part of an early Communion program at St. Matthew.
+Children who intend to go on to Confirmation Instruction and be confirmed, are invited to be part of an early Communion program at St. Matthew.

-At the appropriate time, an invitation will be issued to those who are in fifth grade, or who are ten years old, to take part in an instruction class on Holy Communion.
+At the appropriate time, an invitation will be issued to children to take part in an instruction class on Holy Communion.
 At the end of the class, and with the consent of the Pastor, Elders, and parents, the child is considered part of our communing fellowship at St. Matthew.
 They will also be instructed on acolyte procedures and will be included in the acolyte schedule once they have received their First Communion.
 Questions may be addressed to Pastor or any of the Elders.

 Members of the Vestry are the church officers, elected by Voters, who work to continue the mission and ministry of the Church.
 Election of officers is held at the Annual Voter’s Assembly in December.
 Vestry meets the first Sunday of each month immediately following the worship service – except in August when they take a break – to discuss/plan activities and to take care of necessary business matters.
 All members of the congregation are invited to attend Vestry meetings.